Switch broadband in the UK: factual, step-by-step guide

 Do I need to cancel my old broadband?

-Often, no. For most fixed-line switching, you order from the new provider and they manage the switching process.
+Often, no. For most fixed-line switching, you order from the new provider and they manage the process.
 If you switch to or from mobile broadband, you may need to cancel separately after the new service is live.
+See One Touch Switch guidance for details.

 Will I lose service on switch day?